Solid biomass boilers emissions

 The partnership was successful and the generator (400 kW of heat) was certified class V thanks to the use of TURBOVORTEX® technology.
 As a consequence of the objective verifications carried out, the company has been able to present the documentation required for class 5 approval of their boilers.

-Multi-cyclone for solid biomass boilers / Info request
+Class V certification for biomass heat generators / Info request

 Send here technical requirements, for proposal or proposals for collaboration, we are committed to respond within 24 hours.